RcKeller/STF-Refresh/docs/API.md

 POST | /`version`/`schema`/`id`/ | Add a new document to the schema PUT | /`version`/`schema`/`id`/ | Update an existing document
 DELETE | /`version`/`schema`/`id`/ | Remove an existing document

+For info on querying the API, using populate, etc, check the docs for [express-restify-mongoose](https://florianholzapfel.github.io/express-restify-mongoose/)

 ### Special Services